limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

     <li>Fats Domino (1961)</li>
 </ol>

-The photo of each person was intentiionally flipped to throw you off when you are searching in Google Images.
+The photo of each person was intentionally flipped to throw you off when you are searching in Google Images.

 The common denominator that linked each person was the song "_I Hear You Knocking_".
 Each of them had covered the song at some point in time.
 Combined with Port of Tacoma, it was very obvious that we are looking at port knocking here.